 Terry Heick is Founder/Director at TeachThought.
-Terry is specifically curious about inquiry, thought, the critical shifts of future learning, student-centered learning, emerging technology, innovative teaching and learning models, and the modern knowledge demands in a connected world.
-As an adviser, he helps schools, districts, start-ups, and tech developers navigate the dynamic and often misunderstood ecology of progressive teaching and learning.
-By helping these ‘pieces’ understand how one another functions (in the classroom and beyond), he is able to provide a comprehensive view of existing context, and future possibility.
+Terry is specifically curious about critical literacy, ‘human-centered learning,’ and modern knowledge demands in a technology-driven and connected world.
+As an adviser, he helps schools, districts, start-ups, and tech developers navigate the ecology of progressive teaching and learning.
+By helping these ‘pieces’ understand how one another functions (in the classroom and beyond), he is able to provide a comprehensive view of existing context and future possibility.

 Drew Perkins is TeachThought’s Director of Professional Development and co-host of the TeachThought Podcast.
 Drew helps design and deliver workshops and learning both on-site and virtually as well as coordinating PD work with our other Specialists.
 Formerly with the Buck Institute for Education and the Collaborative for Teaching and Learning he has designed and contributed to several PBL models, including the TeachThought PBL Model.
 Drew continues to deliver professional development and speak at conferences and events around the country.